 I continued to ride, but had never been over 60 miles before on a bike.
 I heard about the BP MS 150 and convinced my wife to ride with me.
 She overcame her fear and started riding again, with her second ride becoming more comfortable on the saddle than before.The BP MS 150 is a two-day fundraising cycling ride organized by the National MS Society: Lone Star.
 The ride is a 150-mile journey for multiple sclerosis from Houston to Austin.
 This ride is the largest event of its kind in North America.
 In 2011, the event raised more than $16 million for MS and raised $16,448,708.84 for the event this year.

 I was so nervous about the ride and the hills, but Tracy was thinking that it couldn’t be that hard.
 Remember, she had run full Marathons and there is no way I would do that.
 After we started the ride from Houston to Austin, Texas, I never looked back and had the time of my life.
 I am so grateful that we did it together, and I’m looking forward to my next big ride.
 We as a family give all our Praise to God for the gifts he has blessed our family with.

 “I’m so grateful that we did it together, and I’m looking forward to my next big ride.”

-Terry readily admits that his passion for cycling parallels his success in his sales position at Pixus Digital Printing.
+Terry readily admits that his passion for cycling parallels his success in his sales position at Pixus Digital Printing, the leader in digital large-format printing.
 “Discipline to follow the course, persistence to finish everything I begin and the focus to see any plan to the very end is essential to my success in work and personal accomplishments,” says Broussard.
 Terry is quick to point out that he and family give all praise to God for the gifts they have been blessed with.
 He is married to his lovely wife Tracy and has four children, which include Justin, Lauren, Brennon, Bryson and grandchild, Mia.